 A Full Week of Telecom Training for Non‑Engineers

-Telecom BOOT CAMP covers the whole telecom and networking picture from fundamentals to future trends.
+Telecom BOOT CAMP covers the whole telecom and networking picture from fundamentals to network techology, equipment, services and future trends.

-Get up to speed on today's telecom technologies.
+Get up to speed on today's telecom.
 Fill the gaps.
-Demystify the jargon and build a solid knowledge base.
+Demystify the jargon.
+Build a solid knowledge base.
+End buzzword frustration by understanding the concepts, technologies, and how it all fits together.

 TCO CTNS, CVA and CTA Certifications included.